kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 Preconditions:

 * To perform these preparatory steps, you will need the credentials for your Suite account (account name and environment, user name and password).

-* Create a dedicated external event for each of your emails, otherwise a single external event may accidentally trigger many emails.
+.. note:: Create a dedicated external event for each of your emails, otherwise a single external event may accidentally
+          trigger many emails.

 * You should already have a custom field for the external ID, called **externalId**.
   If you do not have one, create it in the Suite via the **Admin** menu, **Field editor**.
 * Fetch the field ID of the **externalID** field.
-  To create a contact with custom fields like our **externalID** you need the IDs of the fields you want to involve.
+  To create a contact with custom fields like our **externalID**, you need the IDs of the fields you want to involve.
 You can fetch them via the API (see :doc:`../suite/contacts/contact_field_list`).